B2B Integration - Complete Guide - Corsica Technologies

 Value-added networks/iPaaS platforms

 Many of these companies were built on a “low touch” economic and service delivery model.
-The provider’s goal is simply to count and charge for metered usage of their platform or network (via kilo-characters or transactions fees)—or to sell B2B integration software subscriptions.
+The provider’s goal is simply to count and charge for metered usage of their B2B integration platform or network (via kilo-characters or transactions fees)—or to sell B2B integration software subscriptions.

 Service businesses, like true MSPs (managed service providers), have a fundamentally different cost basis with different leverage points.
 Ultimately, they have a different expected margin profile.
 So, you can’t just take a legacy EDI VAN (value-added network) or an iPaaS (integration Platform as a Service) provider and count on them to provide a proper managed services offering.
 They will do it—but for different reasons like vendor lock in, upsell opportunities, and simply to get greater “wallet share” with their customers.
 These are not the reasons you are looking for a managed service provider.